Michigan mechanic license and insurance requirements

 Using our online services, you can apply for coverage and get your certificate of insurance in just minutes.
 Your account may be accessed from any computer or mobile device to get additional COIs at no cost or update your coverage.

-We specialize in Michigan small business insurance, and we understand the unique needs of Michigan auto repair professionals.
+We specialize in Michigan small business insurance and understand Michigan auto repair professionals’ unique needs.
 NEXT has helped thousands of auto mechanics and auto repair shop owners get affordable, customized insurance packages.

 Get an instant quote online today.